 6. Dropbox Paper

 Dropbox Paper provides a neat interface and is a beautiful addition to the best Evernote alternatives.
-Simple to use tool, Dropbox Paper doesn’t swamp you with complicated features.
+Simple to use the tool, Dropbox Paper doesn’t swamp you with complicated features.
 It provides a shared, collaborative space to connect with your team and work on different ideas simultaneously.

 Instantly invite team members and assign them to-dos to ensure accountability.
 You can also set due dates to define the level of urgency.
 Easily attach files and add comments to give more context to your document and make things clear for everyone to understand.